 There truly is stunning power in the qualities you hide in your love relationships.
 These parts feel most tender, most passionate, most central to our inner lives.
 When we learn to appreciate and champion these “Core Gifts” our worlds change–and our search for love moves toward available people who love us for who we are.
 In this episode, you’ll discover your most central Core Gifts in the parts of yourself you hide.

-Episode Introduction: The Qualities You Hide
+The Stunning Power of The Qualities You Hide In Love

 Did you know that the part of yourself that you’re the most timid to reveal in your love life actually holds the key to one of your greatest core gifts in romance?
 Stay tuned to this episode of the Deeper Dating podcast to learn what your core gift is.